Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 #### Retries when consuming events

-When listening for events via the `subscribe` method on `EventHubConsumerClient`, the client reads events from an Event Hub partition and invokes the user-provided `processEvents` for every batch of events.

-Prior to invoking the user-provided `processEvents`, the SDK will attempt to read events from an event hub partition.
 If a transient error (e.g. a temporary network issue) is encountered while the SDK is receiving events, it will retry receiving events based on the retry options passed into the `EventHubConsumerClient`.
 If the maximum retry attempts are exhausted, the `processError` function will be invoked.